kiki-sarpong/machine-learning-project/README.md

 ## Machine Learning Project
 Machine Learning Project for fall 2020.

-Project topic is centering Natural Language Processing sentiment analysis.<br>
+Project topic is centering Natural Language Processing sentiment analysis.<br><br>
 We study a dataset of amazon fine food reviews and create a machine learning model to predict the sentiment behind the review.<br>
 This is similar to the 5 star system but in this case the machine model predicts the star level of the review.<br>
 <br>